josephbeuysmum/Dertisch/README.md

 `Dertisch` is still in beta at version `0.2`.
 No official timescale exists for ongoing development, but present suggestions are as follows:

--   I am currently working on version `0.3`, in which `DTOrders` is entirely removed in favour of extensible protocols allowing waiters to pass communications between customers and head chefs (for example);
 -	add `DTSommelier` for screen text;
 -	allow multiple `DTHeadChef` instances to be associated with a single `DTWaiter` instance;
+-   *dry wrappers* for metaphorically-named functions and properties;
 -	make classes, structs, and protocols can be made internal and/or final just that;
 -	make utils functions native class extensions instead;
--	move optional Sous Chefs and Ingredients into their own repos to minimise the footprint of the core framework;
+-	move optional `DTKitchenMembers` into their own repos to minimise the footprint of the core framework;
 -	new `MetricsSousChef` for serving device-specific numeric constants;
 -	new `FirebaseIngredient`;
 -	instigate Redux-style 'reducer' process for kitchen classes so they can become structs that overwrite themselves;